 In 1932, the watchmaker became the official timekeeper of the Olympics, inaugurating a multimillion-dollar marketing effort.
 This was recently extended to the 2032 Games.

 A superb example of a classic, 1950s gentleman’s Omega dress watch in fully restored condition.
-Notable features of this watch include its heavy oversized 36mm, 18ct gold case which is in beautiful condition.
-A beautiful ivory cream dial.
-Also the amazing condition of its high grade, Cal.283 Chronometer movement.
+Notable features of this watch include its heavy oversized 36mm, 18ct gold case in beautiful condition, a beautiful ivory cream dial and the amazing condition of its high grade, Cal.283 hand-wound movement.
 This watch has just completed a full restoration by ourselves and is in pristine condition throughout.

-The dial simply carries the Omega brand and signature, followed by ‘Chronometer’ ‘Officially Certified’.
+The dial simply carries the Omega brand and signature with ‘Swiss made’ at the very bottom.
 A new correct lens has been fitted as part of the restoration.

 This is the original dial which has been restored to the highest standards by the best dial restorers in the UK.

-The very high-grade Omega Cal.283, 17 Jewel movement here forms part of the Omega 30mm series first released in 1939, which was so successful it remained in production until 1963.
+The very high-grade Omega Cal.283, 17 Jewel hand-wound movement here forms part of the Omega 30mm series first released in 1939 and was so successful it remained in production until 1963.
 It became famous for winning first prize ‘for Precision’ i.e. accuracy and reliability, at the Kew Observatory trials in 1946 and went on to win back to back 1st prizes at the worlds most competitive trials in Geneva and Neuchâtel throughout 1947-1951.
 It not only beat all participants, including Patek Philippe, but also relegated Omega’s own Tourbillon movement to second place!
-The continued success of this calibre was due to its precision and resistance over time, its easy regulation, the simplicity and logic design of the movement made it a favourite of watchmakers.
+The continued success of this calibre was due to its precision and resistance over time and its easy regulation.
+The simplicity and logical design of the movement made it a favourite of watchmakers.

 As can be seen, this beryllium-bronze movement looks spectacularly pristine having been well cared for and properly maintained.
-It is marked ’17 jewels’ with the serial number 12464669 which dates the manufacture of this watch to 1950.
+It is marked ‘Omega’, ‘Swiss’ and ‘17 jewels’ with the serial number 12464669 which dates the manufacture of this watch to 1950.

 *Please note, our 12 months’ warranty is only applicable if the full list price is paid.